jeannepietropaoli/weather-app/README.md

 To learn more about The Odin Project : https://www.theodinproject.com/

-To learn more about the specific Full Stack JavaScript Path : https://www.theodinproject.com/paths/full-stack-javascript
+To learn more about the specific project : https://www.theodinproject.com/lessons/node-path-javascript-weather-app

 The goal of this project is to create a weather forecast site using a weather API.